Frequently Asked Questions

 Swimmers must be at:

-(GPS coordinates are in both decimal and degrees/minutes/seconds)
+(GPS coordinates are listed in both decimal and degrees/minutes/seconds)

 We reserve the right to pull you from the race at these pre-designated points if you are not swimming quickly enough to meet these cutoff times, but will review each situation on a case-by-case basis.
 The aim is not to penalize slower swimmers, but rather to ensure everyone’s safety.